-- A various use of boars within quotas set in each breed
+- Various use of boars within quotas set in each breed

 - Proactive decision on selection and de-selection within the herd.

-The multiplication herds also play an important role in generating genetic progress, but focus is primarily based on the distribution of the genetic progress to the customers.
-Genetic progress is distributed down through the supply-chain, by the distribution of high quality gilts delivered to the customers.
-High quality being a combination of both exterior and index levels.
+The multiplication herds also play an important role in generating genetic progress, but the focus is primarily based on the distribution of the genetic progress to the customers.
+Genetic progress is distributed down through the supply-chain, by the distribution of high-quality gilts delivered to the customers.
+High quality is a combination of both exterior and index levels.

-The product from the multiplication herds the production of crossbred gilts, also referred to as F1-production or hybrid gilts.
-A product based on customer needs and value throughout the supply-chain.
+The product from the multiplication herds the production of crossbred gilts also referred to as F1-production or hybrid gilts.
+A product based on customer needs and value throughout the supply chain.
 However, this also means that planning the production in such a herd, is a different matter.
-Planning must take both production of crossbred and purebred gilts into account, as the herds own replacement and maintenance is vital to further ensure high quality gilts for the customers.
+Planning must take both production of crossbred and purebred gilts into account, as the herds’ own replacement and maintenance are vital to further ensure high-quality gilts for the customers.